better beans, tough tomatoes, with prairie road organic seed

 Including, in the case of Prairie Road Organic Seed, some truly gorgeous beans with rich stories, and a collection of tomatoes that are somehow happy to produce even in North Dakota.

-In our conversation on my public radio show and podcast–listen in using the player below or at this link to the January 12, 2015 edition as you read along–I learned about growing pole beans minus the bean poles; how prolific dry beans can be, plus expert planting tips and more.
+In our conversation on my public radio show and podcast, I learned about growing pole beans minus the bean poles; how prolific dry beans can be, plus expert planting tips and more.
 It’s all part of my ongoing seed series (the whole archive is here).

 q&a: growing beans and more, with theresa podoll